heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 4.md

 13. What is the AWS’ recommendation regarding access keys?
     - A. Delete all access keys and use passwords instead.
-    - B. Only share them with trusted people. 🟡
+    - B. Only share them with trusted people.
-    - C. **Rotate them regularly.**
+    - C. Rotate them regularly.
     - D. Save them within your application code.

     <details markdown=1><summary markdown='span'>Answer</summary>